CarloNicolini/carlonicolini.github.io/sections/science/_posts/2025-03-30-Configuration-model-surprise-for-community-detection.md

 Seen this way, the present construction is not a competitor to Peixoto's program.
 It is a deliberately simpler object.
 If I want a degree-corrected score that preserves the original intuition of Surprise, this is the right object.
-If I want the most expressive and statistically principled blockmodel inference, the natural next step is to stop collapsing to $m_\zeta$ and move all the way to Peixoto's microcanonical SBM.
+If I want the most expressive and statistically principled blockmodel inference, the natural next step is to stop collapsing to $$m_\zeta$$ and move all the way to Peixoto's microcanonical SBM.

 ## Final formula